netlify/cli/docs/commands/logs.md

 ---
 ## `logs:deploy`

-(Beta) Stream the logs of active deploys to the console
+(Beta) Stream the logs of deploys currently being built to the console

 **Usage**